 When community members act together to achieve common goals there are indirect benefits resulting from improved social support and supportive networks which can reduce social isolation and nurture a sense of community, trust and community competence.
-Research indicates that community empowerment initiatives can produce positive outcomes for the individuals directly involved including: improved health, self-efficacy, self-esteem, social networks, community cohesion and improved access to education leading to increased skills and paid employment.
-Evidence from the 65 most deprived local authorities in England shows that, as the proportion of the population reporting that they can influence decisions in their local area increases, the average level of premature mortality and prevalence of mental illness in the area declines.
+Research indicates that community empowerment initiatives can produce positive outcomes for the individuals directly involved including: improved health, self-efficacy, self-esteem, collective influence over how resources and assets are used in the North of England and this has hindered action on health inequalities.
+Secondly the process of getting involved, together with others, in influencing decisions, builds social authorities in England shows that, as the proportion of the population reporting that they can influence decisions in their local area increases, the average level of premature mortality and prevalence of mental illness in the area declines.
 A constraint on the capacity of local government to make a difference is the highly centralised nature of the political system in England.
-England has one of the most centralised political systems in Europe, both political and economic power are concentrated in London and the surrounding area and this has contributed to the large inequalities between regions.
+England has one of the most centralised political systems to people living in the North, but decisions made by combined authorities or local economic partnerships will seem no more democratic unless there is greater transparency and participation.